slatedocs/slate/source/includes/administration/_branding.md

 }
 ```

-List the branding configured on the system.
+List the branding configured for the organization.

 Query Params | &nbsp;
 ---- | -----------
-`organization_id`<br/>*UUID* | Return only branding for the provided organization id.
-If not provided, will default to the user organization.
+`organization_id`<br/>*UUID* | Return only the branding for the provided organization id.
+If not provided, will default to the user's organization.

 Attributes | &nbsp;
 ---------- | -----------